LahmacunLove/DiscogsRecordLabelGenerator/README.md

 ## Subprocesses

-The following subprocesses are employed:
+The following subprocesses are employed and need to be available via $PATH variable:

 - `pdfLaTeX`
 - `ffmpeg`